 The Old Pear Tree

-Lumbering clouds form silhouettes against a waning moon.
+A waning moon allows lumbering clouds to form silhouettes.
 Restricted light from the weak glows of distant neon street lamps, beacons in a sea of darkness.

-I feel a shiver of trepidation as the wall appears.
-High and capped by a layer of mortar, embedded with haphazardly placed shards of broken glass.
+A shiver of trepidation as the wall appears.
+High, capped by a layer of mortar embedded with haphazardly placed shards of broken glass.
 Metal silicates heated into a fevered transparency, broken remnants of tinted containers whose purpose remains.

 No lionhearts we, no storming the walls of Jerusalem.
 Too high, too sharp, our fires consumed by the oxygen of fear.
 The rosaceous tree’s fleshy fruit mirroring the colour of our yellow spines.

 Our human scaffold trembles, then falls, crumpled by the weight of disappointment.
 The ripping sound of ensnared wool, the groans of envisaged wrath that awaits.